 The procedure for male sterilisation is called a vasectomy.
-A vasectomy is a procedure that involves cutting or blocking two tubes, called the vas deferens, so that sperm can no longer get into the semen.
+A vasectomy is a procedure that involves cutting or blocking two tubes, called the vas deferens, so that sperm can no longer get into the semen (the fluid that comes out on the ejaculation (cum).